moonlighterx/newbie/06-design-basics.md

   - Are fonts really light or are they very strong (bold)?
   - Are there degrees of variation between fonts that are light and fonts that are strong?
   - Are the fonts soft, meaning do they curve, or are they harsh with sharp edges?
+  - What are the names of the fonts?
+  - Can you find similar fonts on [Google Fonts](https://googlefonts.com)?
+[DaFont.com](https://www.dafont.com/)?

 - What Things Jump Out?
   - Is there a lot of animation?